Is Valentine's Day a Made Up Holiday?

 Find a Gift for your Valentine, Toronto

-There's still time to pamper your love with beautiful bath and body care products!
-Orders received before 9 pm tomorrow (February 11th) are guaranteed to be delivered within the GTA by or before the 14th.
-You can view our Valentine's Day gift catalogue and check out securely with credit card or PayPal.
+This year, pamper your love with beautiful bath and body care products!
+Orders received five working days before the big day are guaranteed to be delivered within the GTA by or before the 14th.
+You can order online, fill out your naughty-or-nice gift message for the card, and check out securely with credit card or PayPal.